ShaunCurtis/Blazr.Clean/Design.md

 ## Database Access

-I always use an ORM to simplify database access.
+I always use an ORM [Object-Relational Mapper] to simplify database access.
 In this project I've stuck with mainstream Entity Framework, but could have used Dapper or Linq2DB.

 There's no classic Repository Pattern implementation.
-Instead there's a generics based Data Broker pattern that removes most of the repository pattern complexity.
-Generics are applied at the method level: the same Data Broker is used for CRUD and List operations on all data sets.
+Instead I use a generics based Data Broker pattern that removes most of the repository pattern complexity.
+Generics are applied at the method level: one data broker service handles CRUD and List operations for all data sets.

-EF is kept simple, mapping to database tables and views.
-I'm a firm believer in clean design.
-The relationships between data objects is part of the application/business logic and belong on the core domain, definitley not the Data layer!
+I also keep EF is simple, `DataSets` map directly to database tables and views.
+I'm a firm believer in clean design: the relationships between data objects is part of the application/business logic and belongs in the core domain, definitley not the Data layer!